 If what was thought to be temporary becomes a permanent solution, at least you are in a position to screen the entire park with a handsome row of trees and to deal with one owner to make sure that substandard units are replaced or booted out of the park.

-And you will have a hard time renting it on a consistent basis, and a tough time selling it to recover your remodeling costs.
+Without a sound energy plan, you will have a hard time renting the house on a consistent basis, and a tough time selling it to recover your remodeling costs.
 So quality energy-efficient windows and insulation as appropriate in your region are critically important.

 On the plus side of renovating an old house, you can install all new plumbing and electrical systems, roofing, drywall, siding if necessary, and flooring, and have basically a new house.